 I wrote this 26,000 word online price action manual to show traders how to trade and make money like a professional.
 I based it on the material in the Brooks Trading Course, my books, and what I say every day in my Trading Room.
 Below is the Table of Contents showing the titles of the 25 chapters in the How to Trade Price Action Manual.
-I included several chapters in their entirety and excerpts from the others.
+I included several chapters in their entirety for public access as indicated in list below.
 The complete manual is available to logged-in purchasers of the Brooks Trading Course.

 Although I use mostly candle charts, I believe that context is more important than candle patterns, whether I am day trading or swing trading.
 This is true for the Emini, Forex markets, the stock market, and any other market.
 I make my trading decisions based on where the market is in the market cycle.
 I decide if it is in a trend or a trading range.
 If it is in a trend, I then decide if it is in a channel or in a breakout.
 I then structure and manage my trades by using appropriate protective stops and profit targets.